 - 1. The Career Technical Student Organization (CTSO) must be a State recognized CTSO. - 2.
 The CTSO must be program-specific to teaching assignment (ex.
 AG teachers sponsor FFA; unless your school is participating in school-wide SkillsUSA). - 3.
 The CTSO must meet qualifications to be nationally affiliated (Dues must be submitted to national organization). - 4.
 Each advisor must be registered and included on the Official National Membership Roster. - 5.
-The maximum number\ of advisor stipends per CTSO at each school is based on the number of active student members: - a.
-8-25 student members = 1 advisor - b.
-1 additional advisor for every 25 student members

-\ School-wide SkillsUSA: 1 advisor for each program area of 8 or more active student members

-- 6. The CTSO must participate in student leadership development activities (leadership conference or guest speakers or other leadership preplanned activity). - 7.
+The maximum number of advisor stipends per CTSO at each school is based on the number of active student members: - a.
+8 25 student members = 1 advisor - b.
+Additional advisors using an advisor/student ration of 1:25 as a guide. - School-wide SkillsUSA: 1 advisor for each program area of 8 or more active student members - 6.
+The CTSO must participate in student leadership development activities (leadership conference or guest speakers or other leadership preplanned activity). - 7.
 The CTSO must participate in a competitive event at regional or state level. - 8.
 The CTSO must sponsor one or more non-competitive activities (ex: a service project, community event or CTSO member social event). - 9.
-The advisor must facilitate CTSO meetings before or after school.
+The advisor must facilitate CTSO meetings during non-instructional time.